sagemath/trac_to_gh/Issue 6305.md

 # Issue 6305: preparser issue with recurssive loading of .sage files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6305

 Original creator: was